H.

 I experimented a lot of different layout possibilities to create visual contrasts.
 Nevertheless, I also played around with the use of animation on assets to enhance user experience.
 I also learnt that by hiding certain elements as popup pages, it could reduce distraction from the main content and improve readability.

 For further design, I would add a video about this gallery within the hero section of the homepage to create a more immersive effect.
-I would also add more complex animation on exhibition and artwork cards to add more visual interest and interactivity.
+I would also add more complex animation on the exhibition and artwork cards to add more visual interest and interactivity.